 On this MSc in Digital Transformation, you study the following compulsory modules

-Disruptive Technologies and Organisational Challenges in the Digital Economy (30 credits)
+Disruptive Technologies in the Digital Economy (30 credits)

 You will explore how digital technologies can lead to failures and unintended consequences for organisations, but also, how technology can enable organisations to achieve a meaningful digital transformation and compete in the context of the digital economy.
 You will review the latest technologies, such as 3D printing, blockchain, quantum computing and artificial intelligence, and their wider implications in business and society.

 You will also start to think through technology in a systems theoretical manner and develops critical thinking around digital assets.
 This is essential as new technologies change frequently and managers need to approach them carefully.